 Norwegian Gingerbread Cookies are spiced, snappy cookies that make your house smell divine when they bake.
 They are perfect for kids and adults to decorate and you can shape them into whatever you please - such as a gingerbread house!

 Each year we make a double batch of this recipe.
 And half is used to make a gingerbread house.
 We haven't been all satisfied with the gingerbread houses in former years, so last year we decided to try something new.
-This is much more grand, but our decorating skills are still sub-par so sorry about that.
+This is much grander, but our decorating skills are still sub-par so sorry about that.

 Norwegian Gingerbread Cookies (pepperkaker)

 In the old days, to 'pepper the food' really meant to spice it up.
 Hence the name.
-And unmarried women should eat the gingerbread men in order to increase their chances of getting a good man.
+And unmarried women should eat gingerbread men in order to increase their chances of getting a good man.
 Hah, all the strange things I learn (and you!) by showing you traditional Norwegian recipes.

 The Norwegian gingerbread cookies are very similar to other cookies.
 They absolutely need to chill overnight.
 Which is the worst part of cookie baking.
 Other than that, it's a super simple recipe.

-Melt butter, light syrup, heavy cream and powdered sugar in a medium saucepan.
-Cool this mixture a little before adding in all the other ingredients; flour, baking soda, spices.
+Melt butter, light syrup, heavy cream, and powdered sugar in a medium saucepan.
+Cool this mixture a little before adding in all the other ingredients; flour, baking soda, and spices.
 Mix/knead well before covering and chill overnight.

 The next day, knead some more and roll out your dough on a floured surface.
 Roll to 3 mm (0.12 inches) thick and cut out using various cookie cutters.